 In relatively short time after inception the Commission became seen as a young professional leadership incubator/think-tank for the City of Columbus; the duality of purpose stays with the organization today.
 We are a self-selecting group welcoming the city’s purpose driven to join and commit to work.
 We have a desire to impact the fabric of the Columbus community so as to ensure the greatest opportunities for the greatest amount of people.

-As a cross generational working group young professionals are the heart of of the American city; the leaders of today and tomorrow.
+As a cross generational working group young people are the heart of of the American city; the leaders of today and tomorrow.

 The Columbus region is home to one of the highest concentration, about 35% of residents, of YPs among major U.S. metros.
 Elevating the YP voice is critical to our city’s economic success, urban density, and ability to retain and attract talent from across the nation.
 [2018 US Census 1 Year American Community Survey https://data.census.gov]

-- Externally we serve Columbus and its young professionals through advocacy and empowerment.
+- Externally we serve Columbus and its young people through advocacy and empowerment.

 - Internally we serve as an incubator growing, educating, and inspiring Columbus’ YP leaders.